ahbnr/chat/README.md

 ```

 You can use pipes to send the output of other programs to chat peers:
+(Currently a bug causes input supplied via pipes or the `--file` flag to be lost)

 ```sh
 cat someFile | stack exec -- chat